• Skip to primary navigation

 Therefore, the heavy-duty feature and ability to work on low power makes the Xeon processors the best ones to use for artificial intelligence, content creation, 3D designing and rendering.

 The Error Correcting Code makes these logical processors favorite among the major servers like Google Cloud, AWS, Microsoft Azure and others.
-It is also very helpful in the areas of cloud computing.

 Lifespan of Xeon Processors

-When it comes to a processor, you can rely on Xeon, whether it is for its performance or durability or both.
 There are several users who claim that the Xeon processors are much more reliable and durable in comparison to the i7 processors, however, that is debatable.

-Xeon processors are designed and developed by Intel using the best quality silicon wafers.
 These processors are rigorously tested by the manufacturers, even more rigorously than the standard Intel CPUs.

 The Xeon processors can last for a long time even if you overclock it or use it for non-server applications as well. these processors run at a speed of 4.5 GHz, and are even suitable to use for desktop computers as well.

 These processors are also used in the i7 systems as well and may even outlast it with its high performance, hardiness, and quality.
+Check out i9 processor details.

-How Does it Work?
+How Does It Work?

 Though a lot is said about the number of cores in the Xeon processors, ideally, the number of cores does not affect the performance or controls the working principle of these processors.
-These processors usually work on the principle of Von Neumann type computers.

 The processors here execute several instructions which are in turn interpreted by the memory.
-The instructions can be varied and include:

 • Reading or writing memory